Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly?

 Flights in the morning are typically the cheapest time of the day to fly to Malpensa.
-Flights in the evening are usually the most expensive.
+Flights in the afternoon are usually the most expensive.

 Milan Malpensa Airport, previously known as Aeroporto Citta diBusto Arsizio, is the largest of Milan’s three airports.
 With more than 100 airlines serving the airport, it’s Europe’s 21st busiest airport, having handled almost 19 million passengers in 2010.
 Flights to Milan Malpensa Airport arrive from main hubs in Europe, the UK, Asia, the US, Middle East and the Mediterranean.